CORE Four Reviews

 for Entrepreneurs with ADD/ADHD or Attention Deficit Traits

-Rebecca Shafir M.A.CCC, author and speech language pathologist with over 25 years experience helps business people and entrepreneurs with ADD/ADHD move forward with their projects.
-The CORE FOUR method trains the four skills and routines needed to excel as an intrapreneur or an entrepreneur:
+Rebecca Shafir M.A.CCC, author, speech/language pathologist and coach with over 25 years experience helps business people and entrepreneurs with ADD/ADHD move forward with their projects.
+The CORE FOUR method trains the four skills and routines needed to excel as an entrepreneur:

 - Emotional flexibility

 - Communication Competence

 We start with a 90 minute interview (in person or via Skype) and build a customized plan designed with your personal objectives in mind.
 Sessions are scheduled as needed.
 Sessions range from 15 minute check in sessions to 60 minute working sessions.
 Your objectives may include:

 - Improving attention, focus, learning and memory

 - Getting started and following through